mixram/home-bot/README.md

 **Description**
 * the bot for Telegram.
-* main aim: to support ukrainian Telegram-group of 3D-printing.
+* main aim: to provide comfortable modular platform for bots usage.
-* app starts with **TelegramBotApplication.java**.
+* app starts with **UniversalBotApplication.java**.

 **Web**
 *